coasys/ad4min/README.md

-# Ad4min UI
+# AD4MIN

-This desktop interface handles the administration of ad4m services, inclues
+A desktop application to handle the running and administration of an AD4M user.

-- show agent profile
-- add trusted agents
-- install a new language
-- authenticate and authorize a new app to access ad4m

 ## Development